-The origin of the word diarrhea comes from the Greek word diarrho~ which means ‘to flow through.’
+The origin of the word diarrhea comes from the Greek word diarrho, which means ‘to flow through.’

-The conventional view of diarrhea is that such process has to be stopped at any costs because it is not good.
+The conventional view of diarrhea is that it has to be stopped at any cost because it is not good.

 Unexpected cause, a simple solution